Japanese nationalism: Post-war developments

 Since the 2000s, xenophobic online posts and nationalist claims against foreigners, mostly Chinese and Koreans, have risen due to anxieties over economic growth, regional competition, and globalization.
 Prime ministers Junichiro Koizumi and Shinzo Abe's visits to the controversial Yasukuni Shrine has created huge controversies and received international backlashes.
 Japanese top political leaders have started to adopt more explicit conservatism nationalist stances and expansionist military ambitions.
 Abe tended to use ambiguous terms to describe his national agenda on controversial issues such as history education and intentionally avoided backlash from the public to equate him as an imperial leader.
 In order to justify military expansions, Abe framed his security agenda as proactive pacifism, enabling Japan to exercise collective self-defense.Kingston, Jeff (2018).
 "One-Hand Clapping: Japanese Nationalism in the Abe Era" Japan's remilitarization is mostly due to security concerns of North Korea's nuclear weapon program and China's rise in the East, as well as aligning with the US's aim to create alliances to contain China's global rise and deter North Korea's nuclear threat.
 Both the Obama administration and the Trump administration encouraged Japan's rearmament.
 Trump openly called for rapid Japanese rearmament, more due to discontent that the US support Japan while Japan does not have to do anything in return, less on prudence.
 Some scholars argue that the resurgence of ultra-nationalist tendency as solely an elite-driven process as the public remains pacifist, and overall public support is not required for politicians to achieve a nationalist agenda because of the low voter turnout.

-Nationalist right-wing groups
+Ethnic nationalism

+Ultranationalism

+Ultranationalism values the emperor's authority around the 'state' and advocates the militaristic agenda.
+There are differences of opinion among Japanese liberal scholars on whether or not Japan's ultranationalist movements can be viewed as "fascism".